 It is entirely possible, for the reasons discussed in the preceding section on Residential Real Estate Loans, that we may experience a reduction in the demand for commercial and commercial real estate loans and/or a weakening in the quality of this segment of the portfolio in upcoming periods.
-This is particularly likely if the ultimate effect of the Fed's current rate hike program triggers a significant and long-lasting increase in prevailing interest rates for medium-or long credits. ,Generally, the business sector, at least in our service area, appeared to be in reasonably good financial condition at period-end.
+This is particularly likely if the ultimate effect of the Fed's current rate hike program triggers a significant and long-lasting increase in prevailing interest rates for medium-or long credits.
+Generally, the business sector, at least in our service area, appeared to be in reasonably good financial condition at period-end.

-Consumer Loans (primarily automobile loans through indirect lending): At March 31, 2017, our automobile loans (primarily loans originated through dealerships located in upstate New York and Vermont) represented the third largest category of loans in our portfolio, and continued to be a significant component of our business comprising almost a third of our loan portfolio.
+Consumer Loans (primarily automobile loans through indirect lending): At June 30, 2017, our automobile loans (primarily loans originated through dealerships located in upstate New York and Vermont) represented the third largest category of loans in our portfolio, and continued to be a significant component of our business comprising almost a third of our loan portfolio.

-Our new automobile loan volume for the first three months of 2017 remained strong, at \$74.6 million, down slightly from the \$76.1 million originated in first three months of 2016.
-As a result of these originations, our consumer loan portfolio also grew in the first three months of 2017, by \$14.6 million, or 2.7%, from our December 31, 2016 balance.
+Our new automobile loan volume for the first six months of 2017 remained strong, at \$160.0 million, up from the \$149.0 million originated in first six months of 2016.
+As a result of these originations, our consumer loan portfolio also grew in the first six months of 2017, by \$41.4 million, or 7.7%, from our December 31, 2016 balance.

 For credit quality purposes, we assign our potential automobile loan customers into one of four tiers, ranging from lower to higher quality in terms of anticipated credit risk.
 In recent periods a slightly higher ratio of our automobile loan originations have involved customers in the lower two tiers, i.e., loans entailing somewhat higher credit risk.
-However, in the first three months of 2017, we experienced no significant increase in our net charge-offs on automobile loans.
+However, in the first six months of 2017, we experienced no significant increase in our net charge-offs on automobile loans.
 Our lending staff not only utilizes credit evaluation software tools but also reviews and evaluates each loan individually.
 We believe our disciplined approach to evaluating risk has contributed to maintaining our strong loan quality in this segment of our portfolio.

 Recently, several market indicators have suggested that auto loan demand is weakening somewhat on a national scale, although not in every market area.
+Our average maturity for automobile loan originations has expanded in recent years, reflective of a larger market development.
 If we encounter some weakening in auto demand in our service area (and we have not, to date), we may experience limited, if any, overall growth in this segment of our portfolio in upcoming periods, regardless of whether the auto company lending affiliates continue to offer highly-subsidized loans.
 Of course, in this segment of our portfolio, as in the other segments, any substantial increase in prevailing interest rates in upcoming periods, presumably in response to the Fed's rate rise program, would likely have some negative impact on our originations.
 The same also may occur if economic conditions in our indirect loan service area should generally weaken in upcoming periods.